Node0/node-monitoring-agent/README.md

 ### candidates as configured in `/etc/crate/crate.conf`.
 It is helpful to have Elasticsearch knowledge when reasoning about CrateDB.

+### Utilize the SQL schema files available under: `SQL/SQL_table_schemas` in order to create the tables which the server requires in order to function.
+You can actually enter this SQL directly from CrateDB's web administration console as it features a nice SQL terminal.

 ## NodeJS Infrastructure setup instructions.